Compliance Audit from the Department of Cannabis Control at Off the Charts San Francisco

 Expired Products

-The inspectors verified product packaging and ensured that Jordan was aware of how to manage expired products and that they are properly disposed of as waste.
+The inspectors verified product packaging and confirmed that Jordan knew how to manage expired products and dispose of them properly as waste.

-Retailers utilizing Meadow can also verify and record product expiration dates and reception dates within the POS system, with just a few clicks, avoiding Metrc entirely.
-“We use Meadow reports and dashboards to regularly check on upcoming expiration dates–it’s that easy,” Jordan added.
+Retailers utilizing Meadow can also verify and record product expiration dates and reception dates within the POS system in just a few clicks, avoiding Metrc entirely.
+"We use Meadow reports and dashboards to regularly check on upcoming expiration dates, it's that easy," Jordan added.

 Security and Access Protocols